palettemc/animated-items/README.md

 ### Combat Expansion

 Animated Items comes with animation support for the [Combat Expansion](https://modrinth.com/datapack/cmbt-exp) data pack.
-The new swords from the data pack (katanas, claymores, and daggers) have been animated as well as the cutlass weapon.
+The new swords from the data pack (katanas, claymores, and daggers) have been animated, as well as the cutlass weapon.

 The animations are the same as the iron, gold, diamond, and netherite swords from the vanilla game.